tchebb/stripesolver/README.md

 Compiling
 ---------

 To compile stripesolver, simply run `make` from inside the source directory.
-The `solver` binary will be created and can then be used to guess a string.
+The `stripesolver` binary will be created and can then be used to guess a string.

 Usage
 -----